bytecodealliance/wasm-micro-runtime/gitbook/basics/getting_started/on-host.md

-# Compile, build and test hello world on host
+# Compile, build and test hello world on the host

-Now we have our host set up, we can build our baby step hello world program and run it using WAMR.
+Now we have our host set up, we can build our hello world program and run it using WAMR.

 First, build iwasm vmcore on your platform.